sciZer0/7/v/README.md

 Of course, there is inertia in society and you can console yourself with the Lindy effect.

-But remember Nokia with one billion customers, history for decades, and the question in Forbes — CAN ANYONE CATCH THE CELL PHONE KING?
+But, remember Nokia with one billion customers, history for decades, and the question in Forbes — CAN ANYONE CATCH THE CELL PHONE KING?

 <p align="center">
   <img src="/assets/images/nokia.png"/>